12 Important Shopping Trends For 2023

 In addition, a recent study by Material found that, compared to other social media platforms, TikTok users are twice as likely to make a purchase through the app.

-It’s no wonder then, that the popular hashtag #TikTokMadeMeBuyIt has now been viewed 7.9 billion times.
+It’s no wonder then, that the popular hashtag #TikTokMadeMeBuyIt has now been viewed over 45 billion times.

 On the back of this success, TikTok has launched TikTok Shopping – a feature that allows merchants to more easily sell products and advertise on the TikTok platform.